josephsumabat/static-ls/README.md

 to definition.
 Future features using existing static sources include auto import resolution code actions, autocomplete based on hiedb, and call heiarchy

+static-ls includes a `ghcid` subcommand which passes the appropriate flags to use ghcid as a source for diagnostics `static-ls ghcid -- -c 'cabal repl foo'`

 ## Limitations
 - Must be compiled on the same version of ghc as the project
 - You will need to re-index your hie files once you edit your project